Release of Financial Statements for 2020 will be published on 16th of February 2021

 28th of October 2020 at 9 am (CET +1)

-Sp Mortgage Bank Plc and Central Bank of Savings Banks Finland Plc will publish their Board of Directors Report and IFRS Financial Statements 2020 on 16th February 2021.
+Central Bank of Savings Banks Finland Plc and Sp Mortgage Bank Plc will publish their Board of Directors Report and IFRS Financial Statements 2020 on 16th of February 2021.
 Savings Banks Group will publish their Releases of Financial Statements for 2020 at the same time on 16th of February 2021.
 All will be published as a stock exchange release and can be also found at www.saastopankki.fi.

-SP MORTGAGE BANK PLC, CENTRAL BANK OF SAVINGS BANKS FINLAND PLC & SAVINGS BANKS GROUP
+CENTRAL BANK OF SAVINGS BANKS FINLAND PLC, SP MORTGAGE BANK PLC & SAVINGS BANKS GROUP

 Further information: